FoenixRetro/f256-superbasic/sphinx-docs/reference/keywords.md

 ## screen$()

-Returns the character at the given screen position (column, row) as a single-character string.
+Returns the character at the given screen position (row, column) as a single-character string.

 ```basic
 100 print screen$(0,0)